Boy Scout Troop 505

 After joining the troop as a Scout, you’ll earn seven ranks on your path to Eagle Scout.
 You can work on the first four—Scout, Tenderfoot, Second Class and First Class Scout—at the same time.
 Most of the Scouts become First Class Scouts within 12-18 months of joining the troop.
 You’ll find that you can complete all of the requirements by attending troop meetings regularly, participating in the troop’s monthly outings, and joining us for our weeklong summer camp..
 As you earn each of these ranks, you’ll find yourself developing terrific outdoor skills, self-reliance, physical fitness and community service.

-Troop 505 plans advancement into our program and activities throughout the year.
+Troops 505 and 1505 plan advancement into our program and activities throughout the year.
 Fun with a purpose is the goal.
 We start with our advancement camp in March that gives our scouts a real jump start on advancement.
 The learning is infectious.
 We follow with events and campouts throughout the school year.
 Summer camp is the place to get a lot done not to mention a lot of fun.
 Please take a look at our schedule of advancement that we follow for our new scouts.
 You may also find our advancement forms useful.

 Click on the ranks below to see the requirements for each rank: